 Mortality rates for Aspergillus infections are as high as 80% (100% without treatment) and Candida remains the most common cause (over 50%) of hospital based (nosocomial) blood stream or deep tissue fungal infections.
 Invasive fungal disease (IFD), caused by these and other fungal pathogens, is a growing medical problem associated with a failure or inability of the body's immune system to fight off opportunistic fungi.
 Other infections caused by Candida albicans, including (recurrent) vulvovaginal candidiasis (VVC) and oral pharyngeal candidiasis (OPC) are a massive burden on the quality of life of those affected and are very difficult, if not impossible, to resolve effectively with limited existing treatment options.

-Novamycin is unique as the first antifungal in development for the treatment of fungal disease as an inhaled, systemic and mucocutaneous therapy.
+NP339 is unique as the first antifungal in development for the treatment of fungal disease as an inhaled, systemic and mucocutaneous/topical therapy.
 NP339 is a rapidly acting fungicidal peptide that has demonstrated superiority over existing antifungal classes in preclinical testing (with a placebo like safety profile) for a number of fungal infections.
-Novamycin is currently in an IND enabling toxicology programme ahead of entering the clinical development stage.

-Novamycin acts through membrane perturbation and lysis; this mode of action rapidly killing both non-metabolising and metabolically active fungi.
+NP339 acts through membrane perturbation and lysis; this mode of action rapidly killing both non-metabolising and metabolically active fungi.
 This mechanism of action minimises or negates the risk of acquired drug resistance.
-Novamycin has been shown to be active against pathogens that are resistant/insensitive to conventional antifungals and has a placebo-like safety profile.
+NP339 is equally effective against pathogens that are resistant/insensitive to conventional antifungals and drug-sensitive strains.
+Importantly, NP339 has a mechanism of action that is specific only to fungal cells, is not toxic to human cells (a major issue with conventional/existing antifungal classes) and has a placebo-like safety profile.